 The Company may be subject to lawsuits, arbitration, claims, and other legal proceedings in connection with its business.
-A substantial adverse judgment or other unfavorable resolution of these matters could have a material adverse effect on the Company's statement of financial condition.
-Management is of the opinion that the Company has adequate legal defenses with respect to the legal proceedings to which it is a defendant or respondent and the outcome of these pending proceedings is not likely to have a material adverse effect on the statement of financial condition of the Company.
+A substantial adverse judgment or other unfavorable resolution of these matters could have a material adverse effect on the Company's financial statements.
+Management is of the opinion that the Company has adequate legal defenses with respect to the legal proceedings to which it is a defendant or respondent and the outcome of these pending proceedings is not likely to have a material adverse effect on the financial statements of the Company.

 The Company discusses matters with its regulators raised during regulatory examinations or otherwise subject to their inquiry.
 These matters could result in censures, fines, or other sanctions.
-Management believes the outcome of any resulting actions will not be material to the Company's statement of financial condition.
+Management believes the outcome of any resulting actions will not be material to the Company's financial statements.
 However, the Company is unable to predict the ultimate outcome of these matters.